t-mart/ispee/README.md

 ## Probes

 Probes are what I'm calling the way that you can measure your connection.
 (You may also think of them as "pings".)
-Simply put, their little pieces of network code that return how long they took and/or if a failure/timeout was experienced.
+Simply put, they're little pieces of code that return the number of seconds they take to perform some networking task or if a failure/timeout was experienced.

 conn-probe fires off probes every **15 seconds**.